Innocent-Spark/innocentspark.github.io/src/content/portugal/updates.md

 ## May 15, 2024

-Hey folks,

-Just a little update on the project.

-Late last year, a topographic surveyor and I walked the boundaries of the land and uncovered the (ancient) markers laying out the borders.
-This will be used to update the rural land registry - BUPi.
-Surrounding the land on the eastern side, there is some land that is unowned.
-More river area is assigned to the plot than we expected.

-Dmitry and I are seeking planning permission from the city council for two houses.
-We have commissioned an architect who has met with the city council, which has requested us to send in more details about our vision.
+Hello future neighbors!

+Exciting progress to share on our Portuguese paradise project!

+Last winter brought a wonderful discovery—while walking the land with a topographic surveyor, we uncovered ancient stone markers that have defined these boundaries for centuries.
+This historical connection adds another layer of magic to our project.
+Even better news: the official land registry (BUPi) shows we have more river frontage than initially thought, and there's unclaimed land on our eastern border that could potentially expand our community's reach.

+The local authorities have been incredibly supportive of our vision.
+Dmitry and I have begun the planning permission process for the first two homes, working with a talented local architect who understands both traditional Portuguese building methods and modern sustainability practices.
+The city council is enthusiastic about our project and has asked for more details about our vision—a positive sign that they welcome thoughtful development in the region.

+Every step forward makes this dream more tangible.
+We can't wait to share this journey with you!